craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/book-report-principles-life-and-work-by-ray-dalio.md

 tags:
   - bookreport
 ---
 Before I read [Principles: Life and Work](https://bookshop.org/a/2938/9781501124020), I knew next to nothing about Ray Dalio or Bridgewater Capital.
 A few key recommendations in the past couple of years finally nudged the book to the top of my stack.
 The timing to wrestle with the contents of his book couldn’t have been more relevant to me especially over the last four months.
+I finished reading it a few days before the US woke up to the pandemic in March, and it's been top of mind in helping me process everything since then.

 I spend a lot of time doing my best to be [intentional](/core-values).
 Ray’s approach, mindset, and the principles he shares are a great example of how a person can take that to the Nth degree in all facets of life.